 Working from home certainly has its perks.
 There’s no commute, no traffic, no dress code, and surprisingly decent coffee.
-We kinda like this new life.
+We kinda like this new life with working virtual.
 But there’s one thing we miss — good old-fashioned office pranks.
 (Believe us, working in life science isn’t as serious as people think!)
 We miss the stapler in Jell-O, the fake spider dangling from the ceiling, and changing someone’s desktop wallpaper.
 We can’t do any of this stuff for a while, so we need to be a little more creative…

 Much of our lives revolve around virtual meetings at the moment, but Zoom doesn’t have to be boring.
 Here’s a virtual prank that will guarantee a laugh: Print out a photo of a famous person (real or fictional) and turn it into a mask.
 Then wear your new “face” when you log into Zoom.
 Choose any famous person you like: SpongeBob, The Rock, The Queen, you name it.
 (Bonus points for famous scientists like Einstein or Newton.)